 What is Thumb Rule or Rule of Thumb?

-In wikipedia, the definition of a rule of thumbOpens in a new tab. is:
+In wikipedia, the definition of a rule of thumb is:

 A principle with broad application that is not intended to be strictly accurate or reliable for every situation.
 It is an easily learned and easily applied procedure for approximately calculating or recalling some value, or for making some determination

-Every business analystOpens in a new tab. will have developed their own business analysis rules of thumb over time.
+Every business analyst will have developed their own business analysis rules of thumb over time.
 If you ask them to list them they will probably struggle because they tend to be instinctive and require some reflection and thought.

 I have spent some time thinking about my own business analysis rules of thumb and hope you find these useful.
 This is probably incomplete and when others list their rules, in some cases, I will say